singhpreet89/dockerized_laravel_api_boilerplate/README.md

   ```bash
   docker-compose up -d --build
   ```
-6. Create Migration and Seed the User's table for demo as follows:
+5. Create Migration and Seed the User's table as follows:
 ```bash
 docker-compose exec php php artisan migrate
 ```
-7. Open any Web browser or Postman to test the API by making GET requests using the following url's:
+6. Open any Web browser or Postman to test the API with the following GET requests:
   - http://localhost:8080/api/users
   - http://localhost:8080/api/users/1

-8. Stop and Remove the containers:
+7. Stop and destroy the containers:
 ```bash
 docker-compose down
 ```